This project is co-funded by the Government of Ireland and the European Union

 In 1999 Youth Action Project Sligo was formed as a partnership between North Connaught Youth and Community Services, Irish Youth Justice Service and an Garda Siochana.
-Funded by the Department of Justice, Equality and Law Reform / Irish Youth Justice Service and co-funded by the European Social Fund.
+Co-Funded by the Government of Ireland & The European Union

-YAPS-GYDP work with 12 to 18 year old in the Sligo Borough area that are involved in criminal or anti-social behavior or at risk of becoming involved in this behaviour.
+YAPSL-GYDP work with 12 to 18 year old in the Sligo Leitrim area that are involved in criminal or anti-social behavior or at risk of becoming involved in this behaviour.
 Referrals can be made by the Garda Juvenile Liaison Officer (J.L.O), Community Gardai, TUSLA, Home Youth Liaison Service, Probation Service, Schools or through contacting the service directly.

 - Identify young people at risk and plan and deliver intervention programmes

 - Direct young people away from conflict with authorities e.g. Gardai, courts, residents and community groups.

 - Provide a safe place for young people to discuss issues important to them.

 - Provide support to those young people in need of emotional and developmental support.

 - To identify and work directly with the young people at risk of being in trouble with the law.